we are ava and the bee

 As we mentioned in our previous blog outlining Q1 content, Q2 is the planning phase.

 I love using Google Trends to get a visual on search terms.
-This is a free online tool by Google that lets you type in search term (aka a Keyword)
+This is a free online tool by Google that lets you type in a search term (aka a Keyword) and see how users are searching.

 April: Different Vendor Roles